yohannes2025/project-3-battleships/README.md

 In Battleships, each player commands a fleet of ships strategically placed on a grid.
 The objective is to locate and "sink" the opponent’s fleet by guessing their ship positions through a series of targeted strikes.
 The game involves strategic thinking as players must conceal their ship placements while trying to discover their opponent’s.

+## Why you should play the battleship game
+Battleships is more than just a game—it's a test of strategy, anticipation, and patience.
+Its simplicity makes it accessible, while its depth keeps players coming back for more.
+Whether played on paper, a game board, or digitally, it remains an enduring favorite in family game nights and competitive play.

+Are you ready to command your fleet and outmaneuver your opponent?
+Let the battle begin!

 ## Contents
 1. [User Experience (UX)](#user-experience-ux)